USDA-ARS-GBRU/ml-training-site/_pages/Jobs.md

 # Summary

-This position will focus on developing probabilistic Graphical methods like Bayesian networks to integrate  metagenomic and metabolomics data.
+This position will focus on developing probabilistic graphical methods like Bayesian networks to integrate  metagenomic and metabolomics data.
 This work has a larger goal of of developing methods to rationally engineer microbial consortia.

 For more information contact adam.rivers@usda.gov. [https://tinyecology.com](https://tinyecology.com)